 Let me give you some back story.
 I spent my youth either visiting the big smoke or practising my ballet at the dancing studios that my mum enrolled me in at the age of 5, when she found out I was going to be the lanky child and needed some air of decorum/grace instilled in me.

 It was at the age of 16 that I discovered ponies, swapped my ballet shoes for a pair of wellies and decided that country air wasn’t all that bad.
-Thereafter I spent my weekends as a young adult at different equestrian events around the country, and it was at one of these that I met my (then) future husband almost 7 years ago.
+Thereafter I spent my weekends as a young adult at different equestrian events around the country.

-Having said that, I still lived on the outskirts of the city until I was 29, before finally plucking up the courage and taking the plunge to move 100 miles west to Bumpkinshire (aka Wiltshire) and live with a smelly farmer.
+Having said that, I still lived on the outskirts of the city until I was 29, before finally plucking up the courage and taking the plunge to move 100 miles west to Bumpkinshire (aka Wiltshire) in 2015.

 Even now, I still have my typical “townie” job that keeps me in London twice a week, and I still get that buzz like I’m meeting an exiting old friend for some more adventures when I step off the tube.
 Withdrawal symptoms from happy hour cocktails are apparently a real thing…